Discover the Last Best Place

 That’s why your dream Montana trip in June can absolutely fall apart if you didn’t do your homework.
 I’ve watched it happen — couples who flew in from Florida or Chicago, drove to West Glacier in early June expecting to cruise over the Continental Divide, and instead got turned around at the Avalanche Creek closure and spent the next three days wondering what to do.

-I’ve been driving this road since I was a kid in the back of my parents’ station wagon, and I’ve now done it dozens of times across every month it’s been open.
+I’ve been driving this road since I was a kid in the back of my parents’ station wagon, and I’ve done it dozens of times across every month it’s been open.
 This post is the resource I wish someone had handed me before I started planning Glacier trips for friends and family.
-It includes the actual historical opening dates (sourced from the National Park Service), what’s different in 2026, and my honest, season-by-season advice.

 A Quick History: How This Road Even Exists